A selection of brilliant self love gifts that you should absolutely give yourself.

 Self love gift ideas

-If you’re looking for examples of self care package gift ideas (you know, those self love gift ideas that you can include in a self care box or a pamper hamper), this section will give you a rundown of our self love must-haves.
+If you’re looking for examples of self care package gift ideas (you know, those self love gift ideas that you can include in a self care gift basket), this section will give you a rundown of my absolute must-haves.

 Side Note: You don’t need to spend a fortune in order to give kick-ass gifts.
 Sometimes, the best things in life really are free.

 Unlike every other thing in our list, time is not a renewable resource.
 You can never go back and recapture the past, neither can you hurry it along to get to the future.